 Clay Harville is the first graduate of WKU’s autism application with a degree in unique schooling.
 He hopes to apply his diploma and experience to assist others.
 Alton Strupp, Louisville Courier-Journal

-Clay Harville continually knew he becomes exclusive.
+Clay Harville continually knew he had become exclusive.

 But it wasn’t until he started high school — when he determined to broach the challenge with his parents — that he ought to name the distinction: